Aprilluabsinthe/leet/Carl's leetcode bootcamp/day01_arraysPart01.md

 **1. Interval Invariants: Precision Matters**

 Understanding interval invariants is pivotal.
-If, for instance, the interval is left-closed and right-closed, each binary split must meticulously retain this structure.
-Subsequent judgments must consistently adhere to the left-closed and right-closed paradigm.
+If, for instance, the interval is left-inclusive and right-inclusive, each binary split must meticulously retain this structure.
+Subsequent judgments must consistently adhere to the left-inclusive and right-inclusive paradigm.

-**2. Open or Closed: Does it Matter?**
+**2. Inclusive or Exclusive: Does it Matter?**

-The choice between an open or closed interval is essentially inconsequential.
+The choice between an inclusive or exclusive interval is essentially inconsequential.
 What matters is a clear grasp of elements within the range after each reduction, with a vigilant eye to avoid boundary oversights.

 **3. Edge Cases: Tackling Scenarios**